e2b-dev/E2B/packages/cli/README.md

 ### `devbook env connect`
-Open a terminal connected to an environment that you can use to configure and inspect the environment through the terminal.
+Open a terminal connected to an environment that you can use to configure and inspect the environment.

 > The environments are based on Alpine Linux that uses `apk add` and `apk del` for managing packages.